jrharnden/FairyML/basis/README.md

 arbitrary precision integers (the mathematical intergers).

 [ListProgScript.sml](ListProgScript.sml):
-Module about the built-in list tyoe.
+Module about the built-in list type.

 [ListProofScript.sml](ListProofScript.sml):
 Proofs about the module about the list type.